AgnosPCB/documentation/docs/help/FAQ.md

     Yes, we have a renting plan for OFFLINE units for **a minimum of 2 month**.
 If you finally decide to kept it, the renting cost will be discounted from the final price of the unit.
 [Contact us](mailto:support@agnospcb.com) to require a quote

+??? question "How do I generate a report of undetected error?"

+    You can report an undetected fault by moving the cursor to the fault´s area and pressing DOWN arrow key.
+The images are reported to our server and we use them to train the Neural Network to detect these errors.
+It will be included in the next Neural Network update.

 ??? question "What is the maximum PCB size that can be inspected with this system?"

     The new **AI-4050** allows inspection of PCBA up to 40 x 50 cm (16 x 19").